-Other than as follows, there were no such transactions in 2020 requiring disclosure under applicable rules.
-During 2020, the Company employed a son of one of the Co-CEOs and a subsidiary of the Company employed the son-in-law of the other Co-CEO, both in executive positions, with such persons receiving salary and bonus of approximately \$990,239 and \$1,016,346 during 2020.
+Other than as follows, there were no such transactions in 2021 requiring disclosure under applicable rules.
+During 2021, the Company employed a son of one of the Co-CEOs and a subsidiary of the Company employed the son-in-law of the other Co-CEO, both in executive positions, with such persons receiving salary and bonus of approximately \$940,000 and \$1,012,000 in 2021.
 Each individual also participates in employee benefit plans, including equity incentive plans, and is eligible to receive perquisites commensurate with his position and tenure with the Company.
-A brother of Mr. Consolino worked in our annuity group and received approximately \$241,000 in salary and incentive compensation during 2020.

-A brother-in-law of S. Craig Lindner is a Senior Vice President with Raymond James Financial, Inc. During 2020, Raymond James received commissions of approximately \$211,000 for transactions made by the Company and its subsidiaries.
+A brother-in-law of S. Craig Lindner served as a Senior Vice President with Raymond James Financial, Inc until late 2021.
+During 2021, Raymond James received commissions of approximately \$260,000 for transactions made by the Company and its subsidiaries.

-FC Cincinnati Holdings LLC and its subsidiaries and affiliates (collectively, "FC Cincinnati") is a member of

-Major League Soccer and operates a professional soccer franchise in Cincinnati, Ohio.
+FC Cincinnati Holdings LLC and its subsidiaries and affiliates (collectively, "FC Cincinnati") is a member of Major League Soccer and operates a professional soccer franchise in Cincinnati, Ohio.
 Carl H. Lindner III is the principal investor and Chief Executive Officer of FC Cincinnati and controls that entity by contract.
 The Company and its subsidiaries have several relationships with FC Cincinnati.
-While the Company has historically purchased tickets and merchandise from FC Cincinnati at rates generally offered to the public, as it has for many years purchased tickets and merchandise from other local professional franchises and universities, there were no such purchases in 2020 due to COVID-19.
+In 2021, the Company purchased tickets and merchandise from FC Cincinnati at rates generally offered to the public as it has for many years purchased tickets and merchandise from other local professional franchises and universities.
 FC Cincinnati also purchases insurance policies from a subsidiary of the Company, and through a subsidiary insurance agency, under the same terms that would prevail between unrelated third parties.
 A brother of Mr. Joseph is a minority owner of FC Cincinnati.